Get insider access

 Best Soundbars Under $500

-We've tested over 165 soundbars.
-Below, you'll find our recommendations for the top soundbars under $500 to buy.
-Also, check out our picks for the overall best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you’re on an even tighter budget.
+We've tested over 200 soundbars.
+Below are our recommendations for the top soundbars under $500.
+Also, check out our picks for the overall best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you're on an even tighter budget.

 1. Best Soundbar Under $500

 The Vizio M Series M512a-H6 is the best soundbar under $500 we've tested.
 It's a great choice for everything from music to movies to TV shows, offering a versatile overall performance at a more affordable price than more premium models.
-With its immersive soundstage, the action on screen seems like it's happening all around you, and its sub brings the rumble in the bass for a real cinematic feel.
-Its rear speakers help position sound effects to pinpoint locations in the soundstage, so whether you're watching 5.1 surround sound formats like Dolby Digital or object-based formats like Dolby Atmos, you get a clear and real listening experience.
+This setup comes with two rear speakers that help position sound effects to pinpoint locations in the soundstage.
+Whether you're watching 5.1 surround sound formats like Dolby Digital or object-based formats like Dolby Atmos, you feel like the action is taking place all around your living room.
+Its sub also brings the rumble in the bass during intense scenes for a real cinematic feel.

-Right out of the box, this soundbar has a neutral sound profile suitable for listening to most types of audio content.
-Vocals and lead instruments are clear and present in the mix, thanks to their neutral, balanced mids.
-Also, its extended low-bass reproduces the deep thump and rumble in everything from bass-heavy music and action-packed movies.
-Of course, it doesn't offer as many sound enhancement features as premium setups, so you won't find a room correction feature, meaning that it sounds a bit different depending on your room's acoustics.
-There's no graphic EQ either to control its response across the range.
+Out-of-the-box, this soundbar has a balanced and even sound that's suitable for listening to lots of different types of audio content.
+Vocals and instruments in your favorite tunes are present and detailed in the mix, and dialogue is reproduced with great clarity.
+Of course, this bar doesn't offer as many sound enhancement features as more premium setups, so you won't find a room correction feature, meaning that it sounds a bit different depending on your room's unique acoustics.
 That said, its bass and treble adjustments still give you some ability to control its sound, which is nice.
 Overall, it offers great value for the price.

 See our review